joesphchang/fetchrewards-takehome/README.md

 # Fetch Rewards Take Home Exercise

 ## Description
 This is an application taking a user through an experience of a sign-up form.
-THe user has to fill out the form using a name, email, password, occupation, and state they are from.
+The user has to fill out the form using a name, email, password, occupation, and state they are from.
 Upon submission, once all fields are filled.
 The form will give a feed-back of success or incorrect/missing inputs.

 ## Installation Instructions: